Lesabotsy/bootcamp/README.md

 Count 150 to 200h per course.

 #### Will I be ready for a job after completion?
-Yes, build a portfolio and a network a long the way though.
+Yes, but make sure to build a portfolio and start networking along the way.
 Getting a job is matter of who you know more than what you know if you don't have a degree.